fredhutchio/argo-navis/README.md

 # Argo Navis

 **Argo Navis** is a *set* of Galaxy tools designed for carrying out *Ancestral Discrete Trait* analyses, for phylogeographics and molecular epidemiology.
-It does this in a Bayesian setting, using BEAST to produce posteriors, and PACT as an analysis tool to extract information from these posteriors.
+It does this in a Bayesian setting, using [BEAST2](http://beast2.org) to produce posteriors, and [PACT](http://bedford.io/projects/PACT/) as an analysis tool to extract information from these posteriors.

+For more information about the tool, please see the help section of the `introduction.xml` "tool".

 ## Running in dev mode